FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 $ cargo new sqlite-parser
 ```

-This will create a new folder for us and put a simple Rust binary project in it.
+This will create a new folder for and put a simple Rust binary project in it.
-If you are new to rust, we are going be working in the `src/main.rs` for the rest
+If you are new to Rust, we are going be working in `src/main.rs` for the rest
 of this post.
 However we should look a little more into the Sqlite documentation
 before we start writing any code.

 Thankfully, the SQLite folks have an incredible amount of documentation available,
 however it is written from a very technical perspective.
 If you wanted to follow along,
 we will be working from [this document](https://sqlite.org/fileformat2.html) that details how
-a Sqlite3 database file will be layed out.
+a Sqlite3 database file will be laid out.
 Very early on that page, we start to get into the
-weeds about "Hot Journal"s and "Pages", while these maybe interesting topics if we want to
+weeds about "Hot Journals", while this may be an interesting topic, if we want to
 try and read the database file format we don't much care about that to start.
 Instead we can
 skip ahead to a the section 1.3, entitled "The Database Header".
 This will break down the
 first 100 bytes of any Sqlite3 file value by value.
 Our first goal is going to be able to